 Value added tax (VAT)

 Calculating and reporting VAT can be complex as it depends on various factors such as the location of the business and the type of goods or services sold.
-Businesses must calculate VAT correctly, include it in their invoices and submit VAT returns regularly.
+Businesses must calculate VAT correctly, include it on their invoices and submit VAT returns regularly.

 Annual financial statements